 The university still occupies the site of Mission Santa Clara de Asis.
 No original buildings are left.

 Mission Santa Clara Layout, Floor Plan, Buildings and Grounds

 Mission Santa Clara has had five church buildings in its history.
 The first two were temporary structures, abandoned because of floods.

 The first permanent church, designed by Father Martuia, was started in 1781 and completed in 1784.
 King Carlos III of Spain sent a gift of bells, one of which still survives.
 He requested that the bells be rung every evening at 8:30 PM in memory of the dead, a tradition that continued even when the church was destroyed by fire.

 In 1818, an earthquake damaged the church beyond repair.
 Fathers Viader and Catala built a temporary church near the present site of Santa Clara University's Kenna Hall.
-It was used for various purposes until 1867.
+It was used until 1867.